 I think the distinction would be that whereas the Gestapo and the people running the death camps and such were shockingly evil, the members of the regular German army were not drastically worse than soldiers of other times and places.
-By contrast in the Pacific—at least according to the perceptions that seems to have been commonplace amongst the American soldiers—the regular Japanese army was more like the Gestapo than like the German army in their cruelty and fanaticism.
+By contrast in the Pacific—at least according to the perceptions that seem to have been commonplace among the American soldiers—the regular Japanese army was more like the Gestapo than like the German army in their cruelty and fanaticism.

 So, either this movie misses the boat in trying to convince us that the Japanese are just like us, because in fact they were more malevolent and more prone to commit atrocities, or this movie is especially needed because that false attitude is so prevalent in America—including among those who fought in World War II—that the Japanese were singularly vicious and inhuman when in fact they weren’t.